kyau/bbs-kyau_net/README.md

 of the original BBS webpage that has been modified to fit the times.

 The accompanying python shell script is a telnet bot used to feed MajorMUD information into the SQL database.
-You will need Python 2.x and MySQL-python in order to get the bot working.
+You will need Python 3.5 and MySQL-python in order to get the bot working.

 ## Attribution / Credits

-* [Meslo LG S DZ](https://github.com/andreberg/Meslo-Font) is Copyright &copy; 2009, 2010, 2013 André Berg
+* [Hack](https://github.com/chrissimpkins/Hack) is Copyright &copy; 2015-2016 Christopher Simpkins
 * Sword icon from [Legendora](http://findicons.com/pack/286/legendora) by [Teekatas](http://raindropmemory.deviantart.com/)
 is Freeware<br>
-* [MajorMUD](http://www.majormud.com/) is Copyright &copy; 2014 [Metropolis, Inc.](http://www.metrobbs.com/) and is not affiliated with this site.
+* [MajorMUD](http://www.majormud.com/) is Copyright &copy; 2016 [Metropolis, Inc.](http://www.metrobbs.com/) and is not affiliated with this site.